nationality ethnicity estonia problematic

 “Nationality is Ethnicity:” Estonia’s Problematic Citizenship Policy Estonia’s citizenship policy evolved in tandem with the restoration of the independent Estonian state.
 Estonian statehood is founded on the legal principle of restorationism, which interprets the Soviet era as a period of illegal occupation.

 The Ethnic Russian Minority: A Problematic Issue in the Baltic States MARINA BEST ...
-Soviet Union.
-A huge percentage of the ethnic Russian population in Estonia and ... differences in nationality laws show that the ethnic Russian minority in Lithuania
+A huge percentage of the ethnic Russian population in Estonia and Latvia are stateless.
+These people do not belong to the state they live in (being ... differences in nationality laws show that the ethnic Russian minority in Lithuania

 Births, deaths and natural increase, years Infant mortality, years Life expectancy at birth, years Population by ethnic nationality, 1 January, years Population at beginning of year